Auto Delay Repay for Key Smartcard

 No, if you make a manual Delay Repay claim for a journey that we also identify as being delayed, any automatic claim will be cancelled and will not appear in your account.

-This service works only for Gatwick Express, Great Northern, Southern and Thameslink services.
-If you are delayed on another operator’s service you will need to apply for Delay Repay with them providing them with details of the relevant ticket(s) held on your Key Smartcard.
+This service is only for journeys on Thameslink, Great Northern, Southern or Gatwick Express services.
+For delays with other operators you will need to claim with them directly, providing them with details of the relevant ticket(s) held on your Key Smartcard.

-As long as you make your journey on one ticket and touch in at your origin and out at your destination station and you travel on our services then a claim can still be created if a delay is found.
-It is important that you do not touch out at the intermediate station, otherwise we will consider this two separate journeys.
-Please note that in the case of a multi-leg journey, we will create a claim only if the connecting train leaves in line with the minimum connection times for that station.
+As long as you make your journey using one ticket and touch in at your origin and out at your destination station then a claim can still be created if a delay is found.
+It is important that you do not touch out at the intermediate station, otherwise we will consider this as two separate journeys.
+Please note that in the case of a multi-leg journey, we will create a claim only if the connecting train leaves in line with the minimum connection times for that station. .